lding-code/EE599_Project/README.md

 # Yuncode

+Author: Lei Ding (USC ID: leid)

-A coding challenge website project.
+This is a coding challenge website project for EE599.

 ## Features

 - Create and submit new coding problems.
 - Browse list of coding problems with likes and dislikes.
 - Provide code editor and server-side compiling capability.